 And so a "new normal" begins.
 We have had to make a few changes to the way the shop functions now.
 Limited customers, hand sanitising and the wearing of face masks being a few but if we have to wear one then it may as well be pretty!
 In the shop we have been selling some beautiful one off masks made by hand in Lewes.
 We also have a range of cotton floral and plain masks available online too.
 Who would have thought 8 months ago that we would now be selling face masks?!

 The response to the new space has been mind blowing.
-Yes it is smaller and No we no longer have a garden space but right now, in this peculiar time for retail, we feel so lucky to be trading at all.
+Yes it is smaller and no we no longer have a garden space but right now, in this peculiar time for retail, we are still packed full of vintage inspired fashion, homeware and gifts our customers love.
 We thank everyone who has supported us, either online or by coming into the new shop.